kyma-project/kyma/docs/asset-store/docs/03-04-asset-upload-service.md

 Asset Upload Service is a HTTP server, that exposes file upload functionality for Minio.
 It contains a simple HTTP endpoint, which accepts multiple files as form.
 It can upload files for two system buckets: private and public one, with read-only policy set.

-The main purpose of the service is to provide upload capability for Application Connector.
-Some files, such as Async API spec, can be inaccessible from inside the cluster.
-To enable document upload with Asset Controller, they need to be uploaded in a temporary space.
+The main purpose of the service is to provide static file host solution for components using Asset Store, such as Application Connector.

-Asset Upload Service can be used for development purposes.
-You can use this service to temporary host files for Asset Store, without need to use external providers.
+Asset Upload Service can be also used for development purposes.
+You can use this service to host files for Asset Store, without need to use external providers.

 ## System buckets

 The Asset Upload Service creates two system buckets: `system-private-{generated-suffix}` and `system-public-{generated-suffix}`, where `{generated-suffix}` is Unix nano timestamp in 32-base number system.
 Public bucket has read-only policy specified.

 To enable scaling and to keep bucket configuration data between application restarts, the Asset Upload Service stores its configuration in `assetstore-asset-upload-service` ConfigMap.

+Files stored in system buckets are stored permanently.
+There is no policy to clean system buckets periodically.

 ## Usage outside Kyma cluster